Flexible-step Model Predictive Control based on Generalized Lyapunov Functions: Stability proofs

 holds, meaning that either $V(x^1,\boldsymbol{\nu}_{[1:q]})$ or $V(x^2,\boldsymbol{\nu}_{[2:q+1]})$ is strictly less than $V(x^0,\boldu_{[0:q-1]})$, as $\alpha$ is positive definite.
 Suppose otherwise.
 Then

 for all control sequences $\boldnu_{[0:q+1]}$, where the last inequality follows by the virtue of~\eqref{eqn:cond_V_alpha} and \eqref{eqn:sigma_ave}.
-The derived inequality contradicts \eqref{eqn:dclf_orderm}, finishing the proof. \end{proof} Using Proposition \ref{thm:ex_subsqn_stability}, we now prove Theorem~\ref{thm:ho-dclf-stab}; the proof is a modification of a standard Lyapunov argument, see for instance \cite{HK:02}. \begin{proof}[Proof of Theorem~\ref{thm:ho-dclf-stab}] Fix $k_0 \in \mathbb{N}$ and $\inistatetimev \in X$.
+The derived inequality contradicts \eqref{eqn:dclf_orderm}, finishing the proof. \end{proof} Proposition~\ref{thm:ex_subsqn_stability} is important in what follows as it proves the existence of an index $l \in \{1, \dots, m\}$ where we have a decay of the generalized discrete-time control Lyapunov function.
+Using Proposition \ref{thm:ex_subsqn_stability}, we now prove Theorem~\ref{thm:ho-dclf-stab}; the proof is a modification of a standard Lyapunov argument, see for instance \cite{HK:02}. \begin{proof}[Proof of Theorem~\ref{thm:ho-dclf-stab}] Fix $k_0 \in \mathbb{N}$ and $\inistatetimev \in X$.
 If the state $\inistatetimev$ is zero, there is nothing to show.
 So we may assume $x^{k_0}\neq 0$.
 Suppose, by contradiction, that there does not exist a feasible control sequence which steers $x^k$ to zero as $k$ goes to infinity.
-Note that this implies that $x^k$ is non-zero for all $k \geq k_0$.
+Note that this implies that $x^k$ can neither be equal to nor get arbitrarily close to zero for some $k \geq k_0$ as we elaborate at the end of this proof.
 Our goal is to define a subsequence

 with the help of Proposition~\ref{thm:ex_subsqn_stability}, so that the Lyapunov function values evaluated at these states and controls strictly decrease.
 To this end, let $\mathbf{u}_{[0:q-1]} \in \mathbf{U}_{[0:q-1]}(x^{k_0})$ be a fixed, but arbitrary, control sequence.
 By Proposition~\ref{thm:ex_subsqn_stability}, there exists $\boldsymbol{\nu}^{k_0}_{[0:q+m-1]}$, which steers $x^{k_0}$ to $x^{k_0+m}$ along~\eqref{eqn:control_system}, such that for some $l \in \{1,\dots, m\}$